NVIDIA/TensorRT/samples/sampleINT8API/README.md

 ## Description

 This sample, sampleINT8API, performs INT8 inference without using the INT8 calibrator; using the user provided per activation tensor dynamic range.
-INT8 inference is available only on GPUs with compute capability 6.1 or 7.x and supports Image Classification ONNX models such as ResNet-50, VGG19, and MobileNet.
+INT8 inference is available only on GPUs with compute capability 6.1 or newer and supports Image Classification ONNX models such as ResNet-50, VGG19, and MobileNet.

 Specifically, this sample demonstrates how to:
 -   Use `nvinfer1::ITensor::setDynamicRange` to set per tensor dynamic range